This is a list of species in The Future Is Wild and the tropes that fit them.

 - Expy: Of the Eloi from The Time Machine.
 Last member of the lineage humanity belonged to?
 Check.
 Raised for slaughter by the world's new dominant creatures?
 Double check!

-- Last of His Kind: It's one of the world's last species of mammal.
+- Last of His Kind: It's the last mammal species.

 - Ridiculously Cute Critter: Not only does it resemble a small rodent, its bulging eyes also make it look rather adorable.